sigoden/window-switcher/README.md

 1. **Download:** Visit the [Github Release](https://github.com/sigoden/windows-switcher/releases) and download the `windows-switcher.zip` file.
 2. **Extract:** Unzip the downloaded file and extract the `window-switcher.exe` to your preferred location.
-3. **Launch:** No installation required!
-Just double-click on `window-switcher.exe` to start using it.
+3. **Launch:** `window-switcher.exe` is a standalone executable, no installation is required, just double-click the file to run it.

 For the tech-savvy, here's a one-liner to automate the installation:
 ```ps1